-Our fourth choice is the Old Swan in Minster Lovell.
-With a history dating back over 600 years, the property is full of English charm and is ideal for a romantic break.
-Tucked away in one of the most romantic corners of the Cotswolds, the 16 beamed guestrooms offer luxurious accommodation with WiFi and flatscreen TVs.
+Our fourth choice is the Old Swan & Minster Mill in Minster Lovell.
+With a history dating back over 600 years, the property seamlessly blends a Victorian mill with stylish, modern rooms and a late medieval inn, comprising 15 charming guest rooms and suites.
+Tucked away in one of the most romantic corners of the Cotswolds, it enjoys a riverside location surrounded by woodland and orchards.

 The hotel boasts a gastro-pub full of original features such as beams, roaring log fires and flag-stone floors.
 In the summer, you can also relax in the picturesque gardens with a drink from the bar.
-Finally, due to open in late 2012 is a state-of-the-art Spa set alongside the River Windrush.
-It will offer an indoor and outdoor pool, along with a sauna and steam room.
+The Garden Spa features an indoor heated plunge pool, a poolside rock sauna, steam room and ice fountain.
+Outside there is fishing, walking, croquet and tennis for guests to enjoy.

 The Old Swan, Minster Lovell

 And last, but by no means least, located in the beautiful unspoiled Cotswold village of Kingham, the Kingham Plough is a family-friendly dining pub with rooms.
 Offering six individually decorated, comfortable en suite bedrooms, guests can turn their evening meal into the perfect getaway in the country.

 Serving award winning food, the kitchen delivers an exciting take on English classics, transforming locally sourced produce into delicious dishes.

 Well that’s it!
 If you think we’ve missed out any boutique inns then let us know by dropping us an email or a tweet.

 Disclaimer: The properties listed above are only suggestions from Historic UK, and Historic UK takes no responsibility for any facilities and descriptions that may have changed since the writing of this article.